kubernetes-sigs/cluster-api-provider-azure/docs/book/src/topics/getting-started.md

 Check out the [Cluster API Quick Start](https://cluster-api.sigs.k8s.io/user/quick-start.html) to create your first Kubernetes cluster on Azure using Cluster API.
 Make sure to select the "Azure" tabs.

+<h1> Warning </h1>

+Not all versions of clusterctl are supported.
+Please see which versions are [currently supported](https://github.com/kubernetes-sigs/cluster-api-provider-azure#support-policy)

 ### Documentation

 Please see the [CAPZ book](https://capz.sigs.k8s.io) for in-depth user documentation.